 It is this time of the year again… my favourite Stone Fruit season!
 Fresh Apricots are perfectly ripe, sweet and delicious right now.
 Perfect time to make a crumble with them!

-Nothing fancy here; the ingredients needed to make the crumble filling are the classic ones (see all quantities below):
+Nothing fancy here; the ingredients needed to make the apricot crumble filling are the classic ones (scroll down to recipe card for all quantities):

 - Fresh Apricots

 The Lemon Juice brings a delicious tanginess, needed to balance the sweetness of the fruits and of the crumble.

 The Cornstarch is used to thicken any juices from the apricots, but you can use any type of starch you want here.

 I added a little bit of Spices in the filling, but it is completely up to you to add them, or use any of your favourite spices instead.